-Loyal followers love to watch their favorite artist grow throughout their career.
+Loyal followers love to watch their favorite artists grow throughout their careers.

-There is something inspiring about watching an artist grow.
+Something is inspiring about watching an artist grow.

 You can design a page for every year.
 Your loyal followers will regularly visit, excited to see what your next creation will be.

-This might work well for you depending on your art style or you might do better by categorizing the subjects you draw or paint.
+Depending on your art style, this might work well for you, or you might do better by categorizing the subjects you draw or paint.